pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/6-0-migration.md

 ## Remove the deprecated AWS SDK v2 `aws.sdk` property (TypeScript only)

 The [aws.sdk](https://github.com/pulumi/pulumi-aws/pull/2584)
 property previously provided a direct way to access the AWS SDK v2 from runtime code.
-The AWS SDK v2 has been dprecated by AWS, and as a result this prroperty is being removed.
+The AWS SDK v2 has been deprecated by AWS, and as a result this property is being removed.
 The AWS SDK v3 is available to import and use directly via the various `@aws-sdk/client-*` libraries.
 See https://github.com/pulumi/pulumi-aws/pull/2584 for more details.

 ```patch
 import * as aws from "@pulumi/aws";